-Glasgow has long been Scotland’s creative powerhouse, obtaining accolades such as European City of Culture, UNESCO City of Music and appointment to its Creative Cities Network.
+Glasgow has long been Scotland’s creative powerhouse, obtaining accolades such as European City of Culture, UNESCO City of Music and most recentlythe UK’s top cultural and creative city (European Commission, 2019).
 Today, the city continues to be the driving force in Scottish culture and is known as a performance arts powerhouse.

 The variety of performances on offer each day and week in the city is amazing.
 You can be wowed by the physical theatre and circus skills of festival performers; take in the elegance and beauty of world class ballerinas; join sell out audiences for smash hit touring shows at one of the city’s renowned theatres; or smile as you watch a mine or puppet artist entertain an intimate crowd.